QMeqGR/qm-maxima/README.txt

 1.1 Introduction to package qm
 ==============================

-The ‘qm’ package was written by Eric Majzoub, University of Missouri.
+The ‘qm’ package was written by Eric Majzoub, University of Missouri (email: majzoube-at-umsystem.edu), with help from Robert Dodier and Barton Willis.
-Email: majzoube-at-umsystem.edu

    The package is loaded with: ‘load(qm);’